Fairytales and Other Stories

 Sir Eric Randolph, knight turned armorer, and Princess Alisha both have a fantasy.
-Ever since Eric saw the Princess he’s thought about her and dreamed about her.
-For him she was a fantasy he could never hope to obtain.
+Ever since Eric saw the Princess, he’s thought about her and dreamed about her.
+For him, she was a fantasy he could never hope to obtain.

 Alisha had a dream of a true knight who would come and sweep her off her feet and carry her off to his castle.
 She wanted a knight who would love her and always be there for her.

 Events were about to cause their fantasies to collide with reality.
-Those events had a name, Damar the sorcerer, Dark Lord of the Castle Cragmar.
+Those events had a name, Damar the dark sorcerer, Lord of the Castle Cragmar.

 The horse pawed the earth in anxious anticipation of the coming battle.
 The only thing darker than the horse and the gloom of the forest in which it hid was his master.
-The man sat tall in the saddle, if man he was, his cloak drank up what little light that penetrated the tall trees of the forest.
-Behind him a hundred men and horses sat quietly waiting for the command that would send them charging down on the unsuspecting guards of Princess Alisha and her party.
+The man sat tall in the saddle, if a man he was, his cloak drank up what little light that penetrated the tall trees of the forest.
+Behind him, a hundred men and horses sat quietly waiting for the command that would send them charging down on the unsuspecting guards of Princess Alisha and her party.

 “Wasn’t the fair grand, my Lady,” said one of the princess’s ladies-